noec764/erpnext/docs/dooks/accounts/payment-terms.md

 This does not mean you have manually set Payment Terms for every document.
 If you want the Payment Terms to be copyable, make use of Payment Terms Template.

 ##  Payment Terms Template
-Payment Terms Template tells Dooks how to populate the table in the Payment Terms Schedule section of the sales/purchase document.
+Payment Terms Template tells Dokie how to populate the table in the Payment Terms Schedule section of the sales/purchase document.

 You should use it if you have a set of standard Payment Terms or if you want the Payment Term(s) on a sales/purchase document to be copyable.